Natanz Nuclear Facility: Acknowledgement, operations and expansion

 In March 2021, Iran restarted enriching uranium at the Natanz facility with a third set of advanced IR-4 nuclear centrifuges in a series of violations of the 2015 nuclear accord.
-On 10 April, Iran began injecting uranium hexafluoride gas into advanced IR-5 and IR-6 centrifuges at Natanz, but the next day, a presumed accident occurred in the electricity distribution network.
+On 10 April, Iran began injecting UF_{6} gas into advanced IR-5 and IR-6 centrifuges at Natanz, but the next day, a presumed accident occurred in the electricity distribution network.
 On 11 April, the Islamic Republic News Agency reported that the incident was due to a power failure and that there were no injuries nor any escape of radioactive material.
 Further details eventually emerged that the incident was possibly an attack orchestrated by Israel.

 On 14 April 2022, the IAEA said in a report seen by Reuters that Iran was starting to operate a new workshop at Natanz that would build parts for uranium-enriching centrifuges using machinery relocated from its now-closed Karaj plant.

 On 29 April 2022, according to IAEA Director General Rafael Grossi, Iran's new workshop at Natanz for fabricating centrifuge parts was set up underground, presumably to protect it from possible attacks.

 According to Iran Watch, as of October 2024, the Natanz Fuel Enrichment Plant (FEP) was operating 36 cascades (clusters) of IR-1 centrifuges and 30 more advanced centrifuges of the IR-2m, IR-4 and IR-6 models, while the Pilot Fuel Enrichment Plant (PFEP) at Natanz was operating nearly 1000 advanced centrifuges of the IR-4 and IR-6 models, which are enriching uranium to 60%.
 There are several thousand IR-1 centrifuges in storage in Natanz, as well as a number of powerful centrifuges under development which contribute to the growth of Iran's stockpile of enriched uranium.
 The accumulation and eventual deployment of large numbers of centrifuges would allow Iran to accelerate the production of nuclear fuel, and potentially allow further enrichment of weapons-grade uranium.

-In November 2024, according to the Washington Post, satellite images showed that construction was underway at the Natanz Nuclear Facility.
+In November 2024, according to The Washington Post, satellite images showed that construction was underway at the Natanz Nuclear Facility.